Brauer-Manin obstructions on degree 2 K3 surfaces

 \section{Odd torsion obstruction to the Hasse principle}

 Now we focus on the case of 3-torsion Brauer elements.
-There are four index-2 subgroups $H$ of $G$ for which the 3-torsion in $H^1(H,\Pic(\Xbar))$ is nontrivial.
+There are three index-2 subgroups $H$ of $G$ for which the 3-torsion in $H^1(H,\Pic(\Xbar))$ is nontrivial.
 In each of these cases, $H^1(H,\Pbar)$ is isomorphic to $\Z/3\Z$.
-When the surface is defined over $\Q$, each of these four subgroups correspond to one of the following restrictions on the coefficients $A,B,C$: \begin{enumerate} \item $3ABC$ is a square. \item $-3A$ is a square. \item $-3B$ is a square. \item $-3C$ is a square. \end{enumerate} Condition (2) is equivalent to saying $X/\Q$ can be written in the form
+When the surface is defined over $\Q$, each of these three subgroups correspond to one of the following restrictions on the coefficients $A,B,C$: \begin{enumerate} \item $-3A$ is a square. \item $-3B$ is a square. \item $-3C$ is a square. \end{enumerate} Condition (2) is equivalent to saying $X/\Q$ can be written in the form